-This letter will be copied to Minister Naughten and the Council plans to include this material in its first Periodic Review Report which will be provided to government by the 17th July.
+The Council plans to include this material in its first Periodic Review Report which will be provided to you by the 17th July.
 The production schedule for this report means that it will probably not be possible for the Council to comment on the finalised NMP which is due to be submitted to Government by mid-June 2017.